yinxiangshi/SMAPI/docs/technical/smapi.md

    3. Rename the folders to `SMAPI <version> installer` and `SMAPI <version> installer for developers`.
    4. Zip the two folders.

-### Using a custom Harmony build
+### Custom Harmony build
-The official SMAPI releases include [a custom build of Harmony](https://github.com/Pathoschild/Harmony), but compiling from source will use the official build.
-To use a custom build, put `0Harmony.dll` in the `build` folder and it'll be referenced automatically.
+SMAPI uses [a custom build of Harmony](https://github.com/Pathoschild/Harmony#readme), which is included in the `build` folder.
+To use a different build, just replace `0Harmony.dll` in that folder.

-Note that Harmony merges its dependencies into `0Harmony.dll` when compiled in release mode.
-To use a debug build of Harmony, you'll need to manually copy those dependencies into your game's `smapi-internal` folder.

 ## Release notes
 See [release notes](../release-notes.md).